yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 ### Creating a new project with `stack`

-If you use `stack` I suggest you to use the `tasty-travis` templates which will include:
+If you use `stack` I suggest you to use the `tasty-travis` template.
+It will include the boilerplate for:

-- test
+- tests
 - doctest
 - benchmark
-- travis
+- travis CI
 - a README file to help you start

 So edit your `~/.stack/config.yaml` like this: